ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 ## Screens

-Navigation and Sidepanel will be shown on every screen, only the HTMLtext in the SidePanel changes to contextually display details (how to use this screen) and resources (learning contentabout Teams).
-In addition to that, we need the folloing controls:
+Navigation and side panel will be shown on every screen, only the HTMLtext in the SidePanel changes to contextually display details (how to use this screen) and resources (learning content about Teams).
+In addition to that, we need the following controls:

 ### Welcome Screen